-- Payments for qualified higher education expenses; - Payments up to \$10,000 used in a qualified first-time home purchase; and - Payments for health insurance premiums after you have received unemployment compensation for 12 consecutive weeks (or would have been eligible to receive unemployment compensation but for self-employed status)."
+There are additional exceptions for (1) payments for qualified higher education expenses, (2) payments up to \$10,000 used in a qualified first- time home purchase, and (3) payments for health insurance premiums after you have received unemployment compensation for 12 consecutive weeks (or would have been eligible to receive unemployment compensation but for selfemployed status).

-Will I owe State income taxes?
+Will I owe State Income taxes?